Table of Contents

 Historical Context and Evolution

 Modern enclaves often reflect newer migration waves from Asia, Latin America, Africa, and the Middle East.
 Places like Los Angeles' Koreatown, Houston's "Mahatma Gandhi District," and Paris's Chinatown in the 13th arrondissement illustrate how enclaves morph to reflect changing demographics.
 Some enclaves persist for generations because of strong ethnic institutions, while others fade as assimilation reduces the need for concentrated community supports.
-Understanding this lifecycle helps planners anticipate demographic shifts and allocate resources accordingly.
+Understanding this lifecycle helps urban planners and policymakers anticipate demographic shifts and allocate resources accordingly.

 Impact on Urban Development